Face Serums and Light Therapy: Which Combinations Work Best for Different Skin Types

 What serum should you use with light therapy?

 Choose a serum that matches your skin concern: hyaluronic acid for hydration, vitamin C for brightening, niacinamide for calming, and peptides for firming.
-Apply the serum after your light therapy session for best results.
+For LED masks, apply your chosen serum after your Light Therapy session on clean, dry skin.
+For the red light therapy wand, apply the LightBoost Activating Serum before your session, then follow with additional serums afterward.

-How to choose face serum for combination skin?
+How do you choose a face serum for combination skin?

-Look for lightweight serums that balance hydration and oil, such as niacinamide or hyaluronic acid.
+Look for lightweight serums that balance hydration and oil control, such as niacinamide or hyaluronic acid.
 Vitamin C is also a good option for brightening and protection.
+The LightBoost Niacinamide Face and Neck Serum is an excellent choice for combination skin, as niacinamide helps regulate oil production while supporting barrier repair and texture improvement.

-What serums are not to use with red light therapy?
+What serums should you not use with Red Light Therapy?

 What should I put on my face before LED light therapy?